 Skip navigation links

-Course Review Teams
+Course Accessibility Review Teams

 Digital course materials are one of the most important types of digital content at MSU.
 They also change frequently and can be difficult to maintain in compliance with the Digital Accessibility Policy.
 The Spartan Ally course scanner allows faculty and other course creators to identify digital accessibility issues inside D2L/Brightspace.
-To assist them, a college can also establish a Digital Accessibility Course Review Team.
+To assist them, a college can also establish a Course Accessibility Review Team.

 • Check the course using the Spartan Ally course scanner.